-&lt;sup>38 The number in brackets denotes the number of meetings each Director was entitled to attend.
-In addition, during the course of the year the Board has delegated to a number of sub-committees specific remits for consideration and recommendation but the final responsibility in these areas remains with the Board.
+37 The number in brackets denotes the number of meetings each Director was entitled to attend.
+In addition, during the course of the year the Board has delegated to a number of sub-committees specific remits for consideration and recommendation but the final responsibility in these areas remains with the Board

-&lt;sup>39 Absence from meeting was the result of short notice scheduling changes.
+38 Absence from meeting was the result of short notice scheduling changes.
 In all cases of absences, the Director was fully briefed and participated in earlier pre-Board discussions.